The Clear Islam

 **In this article, the abbreviation PBUH means “Peace Be Upon Him.”
 It is used by the Muslims to show respect to the Holy Prophet by either reciting it/writing it after his name is mentioned.

-So, What is Halal and Haram?
+So, What is Halal and Haram

-“Halal” is an Arabic word that means lawful or permitted.
-When it comes to food, it refers to what Muslims are allowed to eat based on Islamic law.
-“Haram” on the other hand, means unlawful or prohibited, and it refers to what Muslims cannot eat.
-However, just like many things in Islam, the concept of halal and haram are not just confined to food, but also branch out to lifestyle choices as well!
 According to an article by the American Halal Foundation, “for Muslims, eating halal simply isn’t about health benefits or even following rules but eating food that will nourish their bodies.
 Halal is a way of life that encompasses all aspects of behavior and choices.”

 When beginning to purchase or consume halal foods, one must always make sure that the food follows the proper Islamic guidelines.
 Here are some points below that one can use as a checklist for halal foods:

-1. Intention and Prayer: For meat to be considered halal, the individual performing the slaughter must be a sane adult Muslim, Jew, or Christian (the “People of the Book”) and must invoke the name of God before making the cut.
+• Intention and Prayer: For meat to be considered halal, the individual performing the slaughter must be a sane adult Muslim, Jew, or Christian (the “People of the Book”) and must invoke the name of God before making the cut.
 This act of mentioning God’s name is meant to show gratitude to God’s blessings and serves as a reminder that life should only be taken for a justifiable reason.

-3. Blood Drainage: After the cut, the blood must be completely drained from the animal.
+• Blood Drainage: After the cut, the blood must be completely drained from the animal.
 Blood in meat can be a medium for bacteria and toxins, and its removal is considered essential for the meat to be pure or clean.

-4. No Contamination: Halal food must not be contaminated with haram substances during preparation, processing, or storage.
+• No Contamination: Halal food must not be contaminated with haram substances during preparation, processing, or storage.
 This includes ensuring that utensils,equipment and preparation areas have not been used to handle non-halal items without thorough cleansing.
 This segregation helps maintain the purity of halal food, in line with Islamic dietary laws.

-5. Halal Ingredients: All ingredients used in the preparation of food must be halal.
+• Halal Ingredients: All ingredients used in the preparation of food must be halal.
 For example, gelatin used in desserts and candies must be derived from halal sources.
 Many global manufacturers and restaurants are now using halal-certified ingredients to cater to Muslim customers.

 To defend point #5, a recent literature review by Imran Ahmed Khan for the Journal of Clinical and Basic Research, The advantages of halal food for health and well-being, discovered that, “halal meat, obtained from animals raised following halal standards, yielded higher levels of certain essential amino acids compared to non-halal meat.
 This shows that halal meat has greater nutritional value.”

-Further, several studies have been conducted to highlight the advantage and importance of introducing more halal food items in the global food market because more and more non-Muslims are now becoming accepting, and even prefer, foods with halal ingredients.
+Further, several studies have been conducted to highlight the advantage and importance of introducing more halal food items in the global food market because more and more non-Muslims are now becoming accepting of, and even prefer, foods with halal ingredients.
 This market has been studied for years as a 2012 study for the International Halal Conference, Acceptance on Halal Food among Non-Muslim Consumers, emphasized that “with the raising concern on health, a halal food business today has huge potential in capturing non-Muslim as target market.
 The halal concept on food today is beyond the understanding of religious values alone.
 It represents hygiene, cleanliness and the quality of the food consumed.”

 This study was conducted in Malaysia and the researchers explain that food is something we all enjoy and there is much success when we enter a market where “people from different cultural backgrounds and religion have different perceptions and experiences to food.”
 With more and more people becoming concerned with healthy eating, they tend to accept halal food more because it is clean consumption and hygienic food.
 Nowadays, halal isn’t just a religious preference/concern anymore because “the concept of being healthy means being watchful over what is taken into the body, on the cleanliness of the food, the source of the food and also the method of handling and preparing the food.”